dennisshushack/BA_Thesis_PI/README.md

 ### Command Send
 For sending the metadata to the Data Anaylsis Application to start the training/evaluating procedure after collecting data.
 Can be called with `python3 cli.py send`.
 The index refers to # in the table.
-Note, do not send testing data to the server, if you have not trained the models yet.
+Note, do not send testing metadata to the server/desktop, if you have not trained the models yet.
+Furthermore, the Flask Application needs to be running.
 In the following example, the server already had the trained models ready to be evaluated.

 **Inputs**:
 1. **Flask Application**: Refers to the ip + port of the flask application running.
 Make sure to set the IP of the FLask Application to your own IP (more detail in the Data Analyis Application section).